 Anesthesia is used to ensure patient comfort, by eliminating pain during the procedure.
 The amount and type of anesthesia required depends on the type of procedure being performed, the location, and how long the procedure is likely to take.

 Non-invasive and minimally-invasive skin rejuvenation treatments are short and cause minimal discomfort, so you may not need any anesthetic at all.
-Or Dr. Raval may apply a topical numbing cream.
+Or a topical numbing cream may be used.
 However, facial plastic surgery is invasive, and the nose is especially sensitive.
 A procedure such as rhinoplasty or a facelift can take 4 or 5 hours.
 For this, you need to be unconscious.

 “Twilight” sedation is administered intravenously (IV) by an anesthesiologist.
 It is a combination of medications that block pain and also relax your body.
 You are not consciously aware of your surroundings, but you are awake.